Most people don’t give cybersecurity and construction project management a second thought until they become the victim of a cybercrime.

 Start your search for new software and systems by asking what kind of security measures are built into the program and what kind of backups and fail-safes are employed by the company you’re considering before you ask any other questions.
 If there’s no security plan in place, nothing else on the feature list is worth the risk.

-Look for companies that are obsessed with protecting your data and who spend a big chunk of their time keeping everything up to date, and don’t be afraid to ask if they’ve ever had any security issues in the past.
+Look for companies that are obsessed with protecting your data and that spend a big chunk of their time keeping everything up to date, and don’t be afraid to ask if they’ve ever had any security issues in the past.

 Your data is priceless, and you want to work with companies that understand that and take every necessary precaution to keep it safe.